Wood: Specific gravity

 The single most revealing property of wood as an indicator of wood quality is specific gravity (Timell 1986), as both pulp yield and lumber strength are determined by it.
 Specific gravity is the ratio of the mass of a substance to the mass of an equal volume of water; density is the ratio of a mass of a quantity of a substance to the volume of that quantity and is expressed in mass per unit substance, e.g., grams per milliliter (g/cm3 or g/ml).
 The terms are essentially equivalent as long as the metric system is used.
 Upon drying, wood shrinks and its density increases.
 Minimum values are associated with green (water-saturated) wood and are referred to as basic specific gravity (Timell 1986).

+The U.S. Forest Products Laboratory lists a variety of ways to define specific gravity (G) and density (ρ) for wood:

+The FPL has adopted Gb and G12 for specific gravity, in accordance with the ASTM D2555 standard.
+These are scientifically useful, but don't represent any condition that could physically occur.
+The FPL Wood Handbook also provides formulas for approximately converting any of these measurements to any other.

 Density

-Wood density is determined by multiple growth and physiological factors compounded into “one fairly easily measured wood characteristic” (Elliott 1970).
+Wood density is determined by multiple growth and physiological factors compounded into "one fairly easily measured wood characteristic" (Elliott 1970).

 Age, diameter, height, radial (trunk) growth, geographical location, site and growing conditions, silvicultural treatment, and seed source all to some degree influence wood density.
 Variation is to be expected.
 Within an individual tree, the variation in wood density is often as great as or even greater than that between different trees (Timell 1986).
 Variation of specific gravity within the bole of a tree can occur in either the horizontal or vertical direction.

+Because the specific gravity as defined above uses an unrealistic condition, woodworkers tend to use the "average dried weight", which is a density based on mass at 12% moisture content and volume at the same (ρ12).
+This condition occurs when the wood is at equilibrium moisture content with air at about 65% relative humidity and temperature at 30 °C (86 °F).
+This density is expressed in units of kg/m3 or lbs/ft3.
+If you know the specific gravity at 12% MC, G12 (from the Wood Handbook), then multiply by 1120 to get the average dried weight at 12% MC, ρ12, in kg/m3.
+For example, if G12 is 0.40, then average dried weight is ρ12 = 0.40 * 1120 = 448 kg/m3.
+You can also find values for dried weight in two other FPL publications, Hardwoods of North America and Softwoods of North America.

 Tables

 The following tables list the mechanical properties of wood and lumber plant species, including bamboo.
+See also Mechanical properties of tonewoods for additional properties.